Charleston, West Virginia: 20th century

-Modern development

 In 1983, the Charleston Town Center opened its doors downtown.
 It was the largest urban-based mall east of the Mississippi River, featuring three stories of shops and eateries.
 Downtown revitalization began in earnest in the late 1980s.
 Funds were set aside for streetscaping as Capitol and Quarrier streets saw new building facades, trees along the streets, and brick walkways installed.
 For a time, the opening of the Charleston Town Center Mall had a somewhat negative impact on the main streets of downtown Charleston, as many businesses closed and relocated into the mall.
-For a while, the downtown business district (outside of the mall) had a "ghost town" feel to it which took several years to turn around.
-Today, Capitol Street, Hale Street, and other bordering streets are an eclectic mixture of restaurants, shops, businesses and services that many call the centerpiece of downtown.

-The new Robert C. Byrd Federal Building, Haddad Riverfront Park and Capitol Market are just a few new developments that have helped growth in the downtown area during the 1990s.
-Charleston also became known as one of the premier healthcare spots in the state.
-Along with ambitious thinking, plans for even new entertainment and business venues kept Charleston moving along at a steady pace.

-In 1983, West Virginia Public Radio launched a live-performance radio program statewide called Mountain Stage.
-What began as a live, monthly statewide broadcast went on to national distribution in 1986.
-Now in its 34th season, Mountain Stage with Larry Groce records 26 two-hour programs each year, mostly at the Cultural Center Theater in Charleston, and is heard on over 100 radio stations through National Public Radio and around the world on the Voice of America satellite service.
+Also in 1983, West Virginia Public Radio launched a live-performance radio program statewide called Mountain Stage.
+What began as a live, monthly statewide broadcast went on to national distribution in 1986 through National Public Radio and around the world on the Voice of America satellite service.

+The Robert C. Byrd Federal Building, Haddad Riverfront Park, and Capitol Market are just a few of the new developments that have helped growth in the downtown area during the 1990s.
+Charleston launched its city website in 1998.